khanshoaib3/minecraft-access/README.md

 We can lock onto the closest entity or block with a hotkey.
 We can also "mark" a block/entity so that it only scans for that type of block/entity in the area.

-**Keybindings and combinations:-**
+### Keybindings and Combinations

-1. Locking Key (default: Y) = Locks onto the nearest entity or block
+1. Locking Key (default: Y) = Locks onto the nearest entity or block.
-2. Alt key + Locking Key = Unlocks from the currently locked entity or block
+2. Alt key + Locking Key = Unlocks from the currently locked entity or block.
-3. Control Key + Locking Key = Mark the crosshair block/entity
+3. Control Key + Locking Key = Mark the crosshair block/entity.
-4. Control Key + Alt key + Locking Key = Unmark the marked block/entity
+4. Control Key + Alt key + Locking Key = Unmark the marked block/entity.

-**Configuration Options:-**
+### Configuration Options

 1. For Blocks
     - Enabled = Enables detecting blocks.